blabla1337/skf-labs/kbid-5-csrf-samesite.md

 Set your preferred color and once again run the CSRF attack in a different tab.

-Coming back to the first tab and check if the color was changed by the CSRF attack or not by clicking on *refresh the page*.
+Go back to the first tab and check if the color has changed by the CSRF attack or not, by clicking on *refresh the page*.

 ![](.gitbook/assets/csrf-samesite5.png)